Salih Mahdi Ammash: Life

 He was born into a peasant family in Baghdad, 1924.
 Ammash attended the Baghdad Military College and the Baghdad Staff College.
 He joined the Ba'ath Party in 1952 and become one of the first military Ba'athists in the Iraqi Regional Branch.
 Ammash was a member of the Free Officers Movement which toppled the Iraqi monarchy.

 Ammash was elected to the Regional Command for three separate terms.
 He also served as one of the vice presidents of Ahmed Hassan al-Bakr.

 In 1975, Ammash became the first ambassador of Iraq to Finland.
-In January 1985, while still in Helsinki, he suddenly became ill and died of natural causes, there was a conspiracy that he was poisoned on the orders of Iraqi leader Saddam Hussein.
+In January 1985, while still in Helsinki, he suddenly became ill and died of natural causes, there was a theory that he was poisoned on the orders of Iraqi leader Saddam Hussein.

 But this accusation is poorly backed-up, and there is no proof Saddam Hussein had ever ordered it, and the average life expectancy in Iraq in 1985 was 60 years old, which was the age Ammash passed at, so it is most likely he died of natural causes.
+In Finland, Ammash invited the notorious neo-Nazi Pekka Siitoin to the Iraqi embassy on one occasion due to shared antisemitic views.

 His daughter Huda became the first and only female member of the Regional Command on 18 May 2001.